 Michelle Di Nella, Research Manager, holds a Master of Arts in Cognitive Psychology from the University of Manitoba, Department of Psychology.
-As Research Manager she provides general oversight and management for the Chronic Disease Innovation Centre.
-She is also the Project Manager for a pan-Canadian initiative that involves screening for chronic kidney disease in remote Indigenous communities; part of the Canadian’s Seeking Solutions and Innovations to Overcome Chronic Kidney Disease (Can-SOLVE CKD) Network.
+As the Research Manager, she provides general oversight and management for the Chronic Disease Innovation Centre.
+She is also the Project Manager for a pan-Canadian initiative (Kidney Check) that involves screening for chronic kidney disease in remote Indigenous communities; part of the Canadian’s Seeking Solutions and Innovations to Overcome Chronic Kidney Disease (Can-SOLVE CKD) Network.

-Julia DaCosta completed her Bachelors of Science in Human Nutritional Sciences from University of Manitoba in May 2017 and is currently enrolled in the Manitoba Partnership Dietetic Education Program which she will complete in June 2018.
+Julia DaCosta completed her Bachelor of Science in Human Nutritional Sciences from the University of Manitoba in May 2017, and the Manitoba Partnership Dietetic Education Program in June 2018.
 She works as a Research Assistant to update the Canadian Organ Replacement Registry (CORR) and the Electronic Kidney Health Record (eKHR) for a contract with the Manitoba Renal Program.

-Anna Glybina has a medical degree from Ivanovo State Medical Academy in the city of Ivanovo, Russia where she worked in Internal Medicine.
-Her research interests are in Medicine, Internal Diseases and Nephrology.
-She works as a Clinical Trials Coordinator for The Innovation Centre including the evaluation of new drugs for the treatment of anemia in patients with chronic kidney disease, the use of peritoneal dialysis catheters for the treatment of fluid build-up in patients with chronic liver disease, and comparisons of early versus late dialysis starts in patients with acute kidney injury.
+Anna Glybina has a medical degree from Ivanovo State Medical Academy in the city of Ivanovo, Russia where she practiced as a Nephrologist.
+Her research interests are in Internal Diseases and Nephrology.
+She works as a Clinical Trials Coordinator for the CDIC, for studies involving evaluating a new drug for the treatment of metabolic acidosis in patients with chronic kidney disease, the use of peritoneal dialysis catheters for the treatment of fluid build-up in patients with chronic liver disease, and comparison of early versus standard dialysis starts in patients with acute kidney injury.